cunningham-lab/neurocaas_ensembles/docs/source/scripts.rst

 :code:`python compare_models_groundtruth.py --ensemblesfolder FILE --labellist FILE --groundtruth FILE`

+returns:

+    - Plotted distribution of rmses (`neurocaas_ensembles/images/compare_models_groundtruth_output_{groundtruth,ensembles}.png`)
+    - Plotted distribution of rmses split between outliers and nonoutlier including ones (`neurocaas_ensembles/images/compare_models_groundtruth_output_split_{groundtruth,ensembles}.png`)

+Generates functions `determine_outliers` (determine if a particular random seed and frame count will have outliers), `parse_modelname` (given a string describing the name of an ensemble, parse out its relevant detauls and save a dictionary of info), `get_training frames` (determine the training frames used by a particular ensemble (direct from the model, not from the seed and frames))
+#TODO `get_training_frames` can be turned into a method of the ensemble (and the trained model).
+Include a warning if the model's recorded seed and frames parameters don't expect the actual training frames seen.

 This script looks at a set of ensembles, having training sets chosen with different random seeds, and a careful accounting of when the training sets contain outliers or not.
 It then plots the rmse of each individual model on a shared test set that disjoint from all training data.
 The results are shown below:

 .. image:: images/compare_models_groundtruth_output.png